Gosh (song)

 "Gosh" is a song by English electronic music producer Jamie xx, released as a single on 4 May 2015.

 Release

 On 25 March 2015, Jamie xx premiered "Gosh" and "Loud Places" on Annie Mac's BBC Radio 1 show.

 Music videos

 The official music video for "Gosh" was released on 27 April 2015 through YouTube.
 It was directed by Erik Wernquist.
 The music video depicts the terraforming and colonization of Mars over the course of time, ending on a fully terraformed planet.

 Second music video

 A second music video, directed by Romain Gavras, was released on 1 July 2016 on Apple Music.
 It was uploaded to YouTube on 4 October 2016.
 The video was filmed around the Eiffel Tower replica of the Tianducheng housing estate in the city of Hangzhou, Zhejiang Province in China, and it features the actor Hassan Koné and 400 pupils from the Xiaolong Martial Arts School.
-Upon its release, the video was met with universal acclaim.
+The video was met with acclaim.